 If you are consistent with your release schedule and provide relevant content that chimes with your audience or solves their problems, they will come.
 The time and effort you put into planning and recording your show will pay dividends for years to come by positioning you as an expert in your field.

-If 2 million podcasts sounds like a lot, compare this to the fact that there are nearly 40 million YouTube channels.
-There’s room for everybody!
+If 2 million podcasts sounds like a lot, compare this to the fact that there are 40 million YouTube channels.
+Not to mention there are countless songs, musicians, websites, and more.
+There’s room for everybody and no shortage of people to enjoy your content.
+People who would love you are out there waiting!

 Need more help creating and growing an amazing podcast?
 Schedule a free call today!